marian-nmt/marian-dev/doc/factors.md

 There are two choices for how factor embeddings are combined with *lemma* embeddings: summation and concatenation.

 ```
 --factors-combine TEXT=sum      How to combine the factors and lemma embeddings.
                                 Options available: sum, concat
 ```

 The dimension of the factor embeddings must be specified if using combine option `concat`.
 If using `sum`, the factor embedding dimension matches that of the lemmas.

 ```
 --factors-dim-emb INT           Embedding dimension of the factors.
-Only used if
-                                                concat is selected as factors combining form
+Only used if concat is selected as factors combining form
 ```

+Note: At the moment `concat` is only implemented for usage in the source side.

 ### Prediction

-If using factors on the target side, there are multiple options for how factor predictions are generated related to the form of conditioning / dependencies of factors and lemmas:
+If using factors on the target side, there are multiple options for how factor predictions are generated related to the form of conditioning / dependencies of factors and lemmas.
+If no option is set with `--lemma-dependency`, the default behavior will be predicting the factors with no lemma dependency.

 ```
---factor-predictor TEXT=soft-transformer-layer  Method to use when predicting target factors.
+--lemma-dependency TEXT         Lemma dependency method to use when predicting target factors.
-                                                Options: soft-transformer-layer, hard-transformer-layer,
+                                Options: soft-transformer-layer, hard-transformer-layer, lemma-dependent-bias, re-embedding
-                                                lemma-dependent-bias, re-embedding

 --lemma-dim-emb INT=0           Re-embedding dimension of lemma in factors
 ```

 * `soft-transformer-layer`: Uses an additional transformer layer to predict the factors using the previously predicted lemma